Max Nordau: Zionism

+Definition

+In Écrits sionistes, Nordau defines the ‘new Zionism’ or ‘political Zionism’ as the natural continuation of the longstanding Jewish longing for Zion.
+He writes (translation from French): “The word Zionism is the new designation for something very old, insofar as it simply means the Jewish people’s desire to see Zion again.
+Since the destruction of the Second Temple by Titus, since the dispersion of the Jewish people among all nations, they have never ceased to ardently desire and firmly hope for their return to the land of their fathers, once lost to them.”

 Dreyfus affair

 Nordau's conversion to Zionism is in many ways typical of the rise of Zionism amongst Western European Jewry.
 The Dreyfus affair was central to Theodor Herzl's conviction that Zionism was now necessary.
 Herzl's views were formed during his time in France, where he recognized the universality of antisemitism; the Dreyfus Affair cemented his belief in the failure of assimilation.
 Nordau also witnessed the Paris mob outside the École Militaire crying "à morts les juifs!" ("death to the Jews!").

 His role of friend and advisor to Herzl, who was working as the correspondent for the Viennese Neue Freie Presse, began here in Paris.
 This trial went beyond a miscarriage of justice and in Herzl's words "contained the wish of the overwhelming majority in France, to damn a Jew, and in this one Jew, all Jews".
 Whether or not the antisemitism manifested in France during the Dreyfus affair was indicative of the majority of the French or simply a very vocal minority is open to debate.
 However, the very fact that such sentiment had manifested itself in France was particularly significant.
 This was the country often seen as the model of the modern enlightened age, which had given Europe the Great Revolution and beginnings of Jewish emancipation.